-Annual cash bonuses were targeted at 70% of salary for the chief executive officer, 50% of salary for the chief operating officer, 45% of salary for the chief financial officer and general counsel and 40% of salary for the other named executive officers.
-In establishing the annual cash bonus target amounts, the Compensation Committee considered the target bonus amounts established in 2012 for each of the named executive officers based on Aon's 2011 compensation assessment and determined not to make any changes thereto in 2013.
+Annual cash bonuses were targeted at 70% of salary for the chief executive officer, 60% of salary for the president and chief operating officer, 45% of salary for the chief financial officer and general counsel and 40% of salary for the other named executive officer.
+In establishing the annual cash bonus target amounts, the Compensation Committee considered the results of Towers's compensation assessment which indicated that the Corporation's annual cash bonus target percentages were comparable to or slightly below the 25th percentile of the peer group data and the 50th percentile of the compensation survey data.
+As a result, the Compensation Committee determined not to make any changes to target bonus percentages.

 Annual cash bonuses can range from zero to an upper limit of three times the targeted percentage of salary for each named executive officer.
-Although the annual cash bonus plan is formula-based, the Compensation Committee has the discretion to award bonuses which differ from the formula-based amounts, including awarding bonuses in excess of the maximum amounts based upon the subjective overall qualitative assessment of an individual's performance and contributions during the year, the importance of the individual's position within the Corporation, internal pay equity and retention considerations.
+Although the annual cash bonus plan is formula-based, the Compensation Committee has the discretion to award bonuses which are lower or higher than the formula-based amounts, including awarding bonuses in excess of the maximum amounts based upon the subjective overall qualitative assessment of an individual's performance and contributions during the year, the importance of the individual's position within the Corporation, internal pay equity and retention considerations.

-In 2013, the Corporation's net sales, adjusted net income and adjusted cash flow from operations were as follows:
+In 2015, the Corporation's threshold, target and maximum performance goals for net sales, adjusted net income and adjusted cash flow from operations for purposes of funding the 2015 bonus pool, and its actual net sales, adjusted net income and adjusted cash flow from operations were as follows:

-(III 5 millions) Actual
+(\$ millions)

+Weighting Threshold Target Maximum Actual

-Net Sales Actual 736
+Net Sales 10% 670 705 740 666

-Net Income (as adjusted) (1) 11.5
+Net Income (as adjusted)(1) 50% 17.4 21.8 26.2 (0.5)

-Cash Flow from Operations (as adjusted) (2) 44.0
+Cash Flow from Operations (as adjusted)(2) 40% 41.8 52.3 68.0 34.4